wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/points-vectors-and-normals.md

 ## What is Linear Algebra?
 Introduction to Vectors

 So what exactly is linear algebra, and what will we study in this lesson?
 As we mentioned in the previous section, linear algebra is a branch of mathematics that has to do with the study of **vectors**.
 Now you might ask, "What is a vector, and how is it useful in the CG world?"
 We won't get into much detail, but a vector can be represented as an array of **numbers**.
 This array of numbers, which can assume any desired length, is also sometimes called a **tuple** in mathematics.
-If we want to be specific about the size of the vector, we may choose to say **n-tuple** where **n** represents the number of elements vector.
+If we want to be specific about the size of the vector, we may choose to say **n-tuple** where **n** represents the number of elements in the vector.
 Below is an example of the mathematical notation for a vector with 6 elements:

 $$V = (a, b, c, d, e, f).$$

-Where a, b, c, d, e, f are real numbers.
+Where a, b, c, d, e, f are real numbers (1, 3, 4.56, -11, -13.08, 0, etc.).

 The idea behind grouping these numbers is that collectively they represent another value or concept that is meaningful in the context of the problem.
 For example, in computer graphics, vectors can represent either a position or direction in space.
 We will also be able to transform (or modify) these vectors through a very powerful and compact series of operations.
 The process of transforming the content of a vector is achieved through what is called a **linear transformation**.
 We will spend much more time discussing transformations in a later section; for now, it is only necessary to recognize that they are instrumental.